ashish4225/slicer4225/README.md

 # slicer4225

-A fast, command-line 3D object slicer written in C++17.
+A fast, command-line 3D object slicer written in C++.
 It takes a `.obj` file as input and outputs a `.gcode` file ready for 3D printing.

-This is a pure C++ port of the original Python-based `sliceofpy` project, with identical slicing logic and exact identical G-code output.
+This is a pure C++ port of the original Python-based `sliceofpy` project, with identical slicing logic and  G-code output.

 ## Building